 The sport and exercise science course is delivered over an academic year for 24 weeks from September to May.
 You will study six 20 credit modules in year one and two.
 In the final year you will study one 40 credit module (dissertation) and four 20 credit modules.The course tends to be delivered over four days, with Wednesdays specifically ‘free’ for BUCS University Sport competitions.

 You will be assessed using a range of methods that include: written assignments, examinations, presentations, scientific lab reports and practical laboratory testing and analysis of data.

-This sport and exercise science course is endorsed by the British Association of Sport and Exercise Sciences (BASES), which means that the academic knowledge and practical laboratory elements meet standards and requirements for the sport and exercise science and health and fitness industries.
+TThis sport and exercise science course is endorsed by the British Association of Sport and Exercise Sciences (BASES), which means that the academic knowledge and practical laboratory elements meet standards and requirements for the sport and exercise science and health and fitness industries.
 Our course is also endorsed by the Register of Exercise Professionals (REPs), which allows us to award industry relevant qualifications (fitness instructing, personal training and exercise referral) to our students, free of charge.

 Purposeful work-based learning opportunities are a chance to develop and practise your skills and knowledge in a range of work-related environments.

 Our Centre of Employability, Enterprise and Leadership in Sport (CEELS)has partnerships with over 50 sports organisations who offer work placements, enabling you to gain first-hand experience of working in the sports industry – an essential requirement for anyone wanting to gain employment in sport.